-- 6.1 Local governments play an active role in facilitating local economic development - 6.2 Citizens are strongly engaged in income generating activities that are taxable to support service delivery and local governance. - 6.3 Women and youths councils are actively represented in the planning and budgeting process - 6.4 Urban centres and cities develop in an organised manner with effective and efficient management and service delivery.
+- 6.1 Local governments play an active role in facilitating local economic development - 6.2 More citizens are actively engaged in income generating activities. - 6.3 Women and youths councils are actively represented in the planning and budgeting process - 6.4 Urban centres and cities develop in an organised manner with effective and efficient management and service delivery.